 Kids can benefit from early training in essential computer skills.
 Teaching proper technique gives them a head start and provides a foundation from which to become proficient in the future.

-Computer skills are important because technology is ingrained in so many aspects of our lives.
-They are essential for most jobs and are handy for online learning and listening to education podcasts.
-Almost everyone also uses computers for personal use in some way.
+Computer basics for kids are important because technology is ingrained in so many aspects of our lives.
+They are needed for countless tasks and are vital for learning and development.

-Teaching children these skills allows them to safely and effectively operate computer devices.
+Teaching kids computer basics allows them to safely and effectively operate devices.
 Early training allows the kids to start using computers for more complex tasks and to gain the education advantages that information technology offers.
 Here are some of the core skills for parents and educators to focus on.

 Email is one of the most common forms of communicated used today, and the way most businesses communicate with their employees.
 Emails can be used for personal use as well, and help people stay in touch.

-Coding is the language of how computers work and is important to learn for kids interested in a computer science career, such as creating video games and animation.
+Coding is the language of how computers work and is important to learn for students interested in a computer science career, such as creating video games and animation.